Sections in This Topic Include

 - Strive for a growth mindset, rather than a fixed mindset, so you can see ambiguity as an opportunity

-- Practice mindfulness, so you can be more present in the moment and not focusing on your confusion and frustrations.
+- Practice mindfulness, so you can be more present in the moment and not focus on your confusion and frustrations.

 Strategies in Leading Others